 However, there are also many households that are under financial pressure as a result of the bad management of their finances.
 That includes things like poor financial planning, the incorrect use of credit, high levels of indebtedness and low levels of financial literacy.

 Are you struggling to manage your finances and expecting much the same from the year ahead?
 Perhaps you’re starting to see signs of improvement?
-Please share your experiences with our readers in the comments below or visit Wonga South Africa for further info.
+Please share your South African Personal Finance experiences with our readers in the comments below, visit Wonga South Africa for further info or watch these videos curated by Web AddiCT.